wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-Notice that you store the state in the enum, but you are sending it as a string.
+Notice that we store the state in the enum, but we are sending it as a string.

-### Retrieve SDK state update by Flutter
+### Retrieve SDK State Update By Flutter

-To retrieve state updates in Flutter you have to listen for method channel updates.
+To retrieve state updates in Flutter we have to listen for method channel updates.
 Open `main.dart` file and add `_CallWidgetState` constructor with custom handler:

 ```dart
 _CallWidgetState() {